 Three years later, in September 1977, Immaculata initiated a master's degree program in bicultural/bilingual studies in cooperation with Marywood College.
 In July 1983, three graduate programs were inaugurated, addressing the need for graduate education among adult students interested in part-time or full-time study in psychology, nutrition education, and educational leadership and administration.

 In 1991, the bilingual/bicultural master's program was integrated into the Immaculata Graduate Division, together with the addition of music therapy on the master's level, and doctoral programs in clinical psychology and educational leadership and administration.

 Immaculata received final approval from the Pennsylvania Department of Education for the doctoral degree program in clinical psychology in 1994 and, in 1997, for the doctoral program in educational leadership.
 In February 1999, Immaculata received approval for a new Master of Arts degree in organization leadership with concentration in organizational effectiveness and applied gerontology.
 In 2000, the Pennsylvania DOE approved a doctoral degree program in school psychology, and in spring 2004, a Master of Science program in nursing was established.

-In 1995, an accelerated undergraduate degree program (ACCEL) was established in organizational management, a model for an innovative mode of delivery of major programs for working adults.
-Following the success of this first accelerated program, five additional accelerated programs were introduced.
+In 1995, an accelerated undergraduate degree program was established as a model for an innovative mode of delivery for working adults.
+Following the success of the first accelerated program, 17 additional accelerated programs were gradually introduced.